DefGuard/docs/features/ldap-and-active-directory-integration/configuration.md

 {% endhint %}

 {% hint style="warning" %}
-If you are using the integration across multiple nested organizational units, please read the [#multiple-nested-ous](configuration.md#multiple-nested-ous "mention") section.
+If you are using the integration across multiple nested organizational units, please read the [Multiple Nested OUs](#multiple-nested-ous) section.
 {% endhint %}

-See also [Example configurations](./examples.md) for examples how to configure connection to OpenLDAP or Active Directory.
+See also [example configurations](examples.md) for examples how to configure connection to OpenLDAP or Active Directory.

 ## Setup

-In the Defguard Core user interface, navigate to Settings > External identity providers > LDAP and Active Directory.
+In the Defguard Core user interface, navigate to **Settings → External identity providers → LDAP and Active Directory**.

 It is best to start with a basic working connection first.
 Once Defguard can connect to the directory and authenticate successfully, you can refine the attribute mapping, synchronization scope, and authority settings.